clover/codelab-remote-pay-cloud/README.md

 };
 ```

 The `deviceId` was *not* passed to us as a query parameter.
-It's also different from (but associated with) the device's serial number, so the merchant will not be able to manually enter this `deviceId` value, either.
+It's also different from (but associated with) the device's serial number, so the merchant will not be able to manually enter this `deviceId` value.
 As such, we will use Clover's [REST APIs](https://docs.clover.com/build/web-api/) to fetch all of the devices associated with the merchant.
-We'll render a list of the serial numbers, which can be validated by the merchant to determine which device to connect to, and then we will connect to the `deviceId` of the serial number that the merchant selects.
+We'll render the serial numbers as `option`s, so that the merchant can choose which device to connect to, and then we'll connect to the `deviceId` that's associated with the serial number that the merchant selects.

 First, we'll create an empty `select` element above the 'Connect' button that we'll eventually populate with those `option`s.